The Importance of Dedication

 It’s much easier to set commitments than to actually see them all the way through.
 You should resist that temptation to set targets you don’t actually have the drive to complete.

-What’s worse is that setting an objective and giving up on it right away undermines your ability to dedicate to future goals.
-It makes you comfortable with the idea of hesitation and irresolution.
+What’s worse is that setting an objective and giving up on it right away undermines your ability to dedicate yourself to future goals.
+It makes you comfortable and fills you up with hesitation and irresolution.

 That doesn’t mean people shouldn’t try things to see if they like it.
 It’s perfectly fine to try something new.